noorhanifah/Heart-Attack-Prediction-Using-Machine-Learning/README.md

 ###### Based on the classification report this model give 0.82 accuracy with f1-score of 0.82 and 0.83.
 This shows that this model is able to predict the two outcome expected from this model.
 Therefore, to know wheather someone has the possibility of having heart attack or not can be achieve throught this model.
 ![CR](https://github.com/noorhanifah/Heart-Attack-Prediction-Using-Machine-Learning/blob/main/Score/classification_report.PNG)

-###### From the selected best model, hyperparameter tuning is perform for this model which give accuracy of 0.849.
+###### From the selected best model, hyperparameter tuning is performed for this model which give an increase in accuracy of 0.849.
 ![Hyperparameter tuning](https://github.com/noorhanifah/Heart-Attack-Prediction-Using-Machine-Learning/blob/main/Score/hyperparameter_tuning_score.PNG)

-###### Selected model is further tested with another dataset to determine the ability of this model to verify the outcome expexted.
-The accuracy using new dataset gives 0.9/90% of accuracy.
+###### The selected model is further tested with another dataset to determine the ability of this model to verify the expected outcome.
+The accuracy using new dataset gives 0.9(90%) of accuracy.
 Therefor, this model is good enough to predict the possibility of one having a heart attack or not.
 ![Model testing](https://github.com/noorhanifah/Heart-Attack-Prediction-Using-Machine-Learning/blob/main/Score/model_test_accuracy.PNG)

 ## A little discussion
 For this dataset I belief that, a higher accuracy can be achieve through other approach of data cleaning and selecting features.
-For a better prediction especilly for medical purpose, a small 300 hundred data is not enough as there are many possibilities could occur.
-For example, in this dataset, age has a relatively low correlation with the outcome of having a heart attack.
-Older people is known to have a higher risk of having a heart attack, however, it does not apply to this dataset.
-Therefore, more testing need to be done to determine the ability of this model to make a better prediction.
+For a better prediction especially for medical purpose, a small 300 data is not enough as there are many possibilities could occur.
+For example, in this dataset, age has a relatively low correlation with the outcome of having a heart attack, however, older people is known to have a higher risk of having a heart attack, but it does not apply in this dataset.
+Therefore, more raw data and testing need to be done to determine the ability of this model to make a better prediction.

 ## Streamlit Deployment